affinitydb/doc/pathSQL reference.md

 #### QNames
 QName stands for "qualified name", and follows the standard conventions defined in XML, RDF etc.
 A QName is a prefix:name, where prefix and name are identifiers (prefix typically designates a [namespace](./terminology.md#namespace)).
-In mvStore, all built-in properties use prefix "mv" (e.g. mv:pinID).
+In ChaosDB, all built-in properties use prefix "ks" (e.g. ks:pinID).

 QNames allow to partition entities such as class names and property names, by namespace.
 They help specify the semantic context in which a name should be interpreted,